Mexican avocado soup

 10. Garnish of red pepper.

 Fresh coriander is my favourite herb; but you could just as easily use parsley, for example.
-I hate being tied down by any recipe; use this one just to get you going and then add your own specialty.
+Don't be tied down by any recipe; start with this one just to get you going and then add your own touch.

-This is a great recipe if you are banting, by the way; it is high in fat and, provided your carbohydrate is low, then you will lose weight.
+This is a great recipe if you are banting, by the way; it is high in fat so provided your refined carbohydrate is minimal, then you will lose weight.
 So, no delicious white rolls on the side; you might cheat a little with just a slice of our low GI bread.
 That is not fattening because it is baked using 100 percent wholemeal flour.

 Set your stopwatch; this shouldn't take more than fifteen-minutes.